Seven Proven Ways to Fight Deportation in California

 5) Waivers & Related Relief (Fixing Inadmissibility/Removability)

-Who it can help: People eligible for a benefit but blocked by certain grounds of inadmissibility or removability.
+Who it can help: Individuals eligible for a benefit but blocked by certain grounds of inadmissibility or removability.

 Common waiver pathways (examples):